knaveightt/minknavemacs/README.md

 # minknavemacs
-Heavily work-in-progress "lite" emacs config based on emacs-solo
+Heavily work-in-progress "lite" emacs config based on emacs-solo.
+See `minknavemacs.org` for details.